melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs.md

 Whether something is or is not a server component can be verified by checking where console log statements appear.
 `console.log` statements appear in the terminal and in the browser console for client components, and only in the terminal for server components.

+## Caching

+"Next.js has an in-memory client-side cache called the **Router Cache**.
+As users navigate around the app, the React Server Component Payload of prefetched route segments and visited routes are stored in the cache ... on navigation, the cache is reused as much as possible".

+Next.js used to cache routes aggressively which required you to "force dynamic" or use other options to fetch data on route reload.

+## Styling

+Add add CSS rules global.css to apply styles to all the routes in the application, such as CSS reset rules, site-wide styles for HTML elements like links, and more.

 ## Authentication